wada314/puroro/readme.md

 ## subcrates

 - puroro -- The crate that the library user need to import
-- puroro-internal -- The crate that the generated code need to import
 - puroro-plugin -- A protoc compiler plugin

 ## Sample command